Vlad Shifter

 Open to high-skilled professionals, advisors, entrepreneurs and domain experts.

-Tax residency isn’t automatic — you don’t have to live in France full-time
+Tax residency isn't automatic — you don't have to live in France full-time.

-A 30 min call to map the best Talent track, timeline, and documents; we flag risks early and confirm eligibility.
+A 30-min call to map the best Talent track, timeline, and documents; we flag risks early and confirm eligibility.

 We prepare the startup business plan and all documents for you, your co-founders, and family.